RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 - The return code must be `43` for failed validation.
 (Note that the spec is slightly more lenient and allows any non-`42` return code for input format validation.
-BAPCtools expects a code of exactly `43` when validating invalid testcases (see below).)
+BAPCtools expects a code of exactly `43` when validating invalid test cases (see below).)
 - For input and answer validation, the out-of-spec `--constraints-file
 <path>` flag is set when running `bt constraints`.
 The validator can write some
-  statistics on the testcase to this file.
+  statistics on the test case to this file.
 See the [implementation notes](implementation_notes.md#constraints-checking).
-- `<{input,output}_validator_args>` are either empty, or the value of the `{input,output}_validator_args` key in the first `testdata.yaml` file that is found in the directory (testgroup) of the current testcase or its parents.
+- `<{input,output}_validator_args>` are either empty, or the value of the `{input,output}_validator_args` key in the first `test_group.yaml` file that is found in the directory (test group) of the current test case or its parents.

 ## Input validation

 `bt validate --input`

-Test if the testcase input file `testcase.in` file passes the 'input validators'.
+Test if the test case input file `testcase.in` file passes the 'input validators'.
 Each file or directory in `/input_validators/` is an input validator.
-Input validators receive the testcase on standard input, as
+Input validators receive the test case on standard input, as

 ```
 input_validator [input_validator_args] < testcase.in